ammontou/microsoft-365-docs/microsoft-365/compliance/ediscovery-set-up-compliance-boundaries.md

    If you don't specify the *Region* parameter for a search permissions filter, the organization's primary SharePoint region will be searched.
 Search results are exported to the closest datacenter.

    To simplify the concept, the *Region* parameter controls the datacenter that is used to search for content in SharePoint and OneDrive.
 This doesn't apply to searching for content in Exchange because Exchange content searches aren't bound by the geographic location of datacenters.
 Also, the same *Region* parameter value may also dictate the datacenter that exports are routed through.
-This is often necessary to control the movement of data across geographic boarders.
+This is often necessary to control the movement of data across geographic borders.

 > [!NOTE]
 > If you're using eDiscovery (Premium), the *Region* parameter doesn't control the region that data is exported from.
 Data is exported from the organization's central location.
 Also, searching for content in SharePoint and OneDrive isn't bound by the geographic location of datacenters.
 All datacenters are searched.
 For more information about eDiscovery (Premium), see [Overview of the eDiscovery (Premium) solution in Microsoft 365](ediscovery-overview.md).